adrianfaciu/adrianfaciu.dev/content/posts/2018-04-03---Barrel-files-to-use-or-not-to-use.md

 First of all, what are these **barrel files**?
 Using ES2015 modules, we have files from which we export one or more things.
 Barrel files are a way to **re-export** all or some of these from one, single, convenient place.

-You can understand better what they are and how they are used by looking at [this short example](https://basarat.gitbooks.io/typescript/content/docs/tips/barrel.html) from the aswesome _TypeScript deep dive_ book.
+You can understand better what they are and how they are used by looking at [this short example](https://basarat.gitbook.io/typescript/main-1/barrel) from the aswesome _TypeScript deep dive_ book.

-Barrel files are named _index,_ as convention*, *because most module loaders will look for this by default when [resolving absolute paths](https://webpack.github.io/docs/resolving.html) and this will allow us to omit the filename from the path and just point to a folder.
+Barrel files are named _index,_ as convention, because most module loaders will look for this by default when [resolving absolute paths](https://webpack.github.io/docs/resolving.html) and this will allow us to omit the filename from the path and just point to a folder.
 Assuming we have a barrel file in a services folder we’ll import things like:

     import { LoggerService, UserService } from 'app/core/services'

-We can use this anywhere in our app if we’re using an absolute path when importing, if you want to know more about this you can check my [short post](https://medium.com/@adrianfaciu/use-absolute-paths-for-module-imports-6e5ee9e94161) 😉
+We can use this anywhere in our app if we’re using an absolute path when importing, if you want to know more about this you can check my [short post](https://adrianfaciu.dev/posts/module-imports/) 😉

 There are people arguing that one does not need to use barrel files, at least inside Angular applications since we have [NgModule](https://angular.io/api/core/NgModule).
 Even the [official documentation](https://angular.io/guide/glossary#barrel) hints towards this.

 While we can organize a lot of things with the help of Angular modules, I still prefer to also **use a few barrel files** throughout the application.
 They greatly simplify the imports and make them look clearer.
-We just don’t want to have too many barrel files since that is counter productive and usually leads to *circular dependency *issues which sometimes can be quite tricky to resolve.
+We just don’t want to have too many barrel files since that is counter productive and usually leads to *circular dependency* issues which sometimes can be quite tricky to resolve.

 So a bad practice would be to create a barrel file inside each folder we have, this is something I would really **not** **recommend**.
 Tried it once to see how it goes, and let’s just say it did not end well 😃